vindar/tgx/README.md

 ## Using the Library

 - Full documentation is available [here](https://vindar.github.io/tgx/).
-- Examples are located in the `/examples/` subfolder of the library and demonstrate how to use most of the library’s features.
+- Examples are located in the `/examples/` subfolder of the library and demonstrate how to use most of the library's features.